flrngel/TagSpace-tensorflow/README.md

 ## Key Concept

-Beside choosing 1000 random negative tag (for performance reason I guess), I choosed worst positive tag, best negative tag.
+Beside choosing 1000 random negative tag (for performance reason I guess), I choosed worst positive tag, best negative tag when calculating WARP loss.
 It's not good for performance but since we don't have much tags(labels) as Facebook, it seems okay.

 ## Usage